Adam Berg (publisher)

 Adam Berg (1540–1610) was a German printer and publisher who is best remembered for his work as a music publisher and for his publication of Catholic religious texts.
-His publishing company was based in Munich, and he actively published music there from 1567–1597.
-His most notable music publication was Patrocinium musicum which was published in ten volumes from 1573–1580, five of which were devoted to music by composer Orlande de Lassus.
+His publishing company was based in Munich, and he actively published music there from 1567 to 1597.
+His most notable music publication was Patrocinium musicum which was published in ten volumes from 1573 to 1580, five of which were devoted to music by composer Orlande de Lassus.